Carolyn Simpson: Career

 She was a member of the University of Sydney Law Extension Committee from 1972–76, an Officer of the Department of Youth and Community Services from 1974–76, President of the Society of Labor Lawyers, and President of the Council for Civil Liberties from 1976 to 1979.
 She was admitted to the New South Wales bar in 1976 and appointed a Queen's Counsel in 1989.
 In 1994, she was appointed a judge of the Supreme Court of New South Wales.

-Justice Simpson made headlines in April 1999, when she and Justices Margaret Beazley and Virginia Bell sat in the Supreme Court of New South Wales#Structure and jurisdiction\Court of Criminal Appeal in Sydney.
-The judges threw out an appeal from a convicted computer hacker who had, out of "sheer maliciousness", been posting offensive messages on Ausnet's homepage.
+Justice Simpson made headlines in April 1999 when she, with Justices Margaret Beazley and Virginia Bell, sat as the New South Wales Court of Criminal Appeal in Sydney.
+The Court heard three appeals in that sitting, dismissing two and allowing one appeal against a conviction for indecent assault.
 According to the Women Lawyers Association of NSW, there had never been an all-female bench in England or New Zealand at the time.
 Subsequently, Simpson observed that, as more women were appointed judges in the Supreme Court, there would be more benches of three.
 "Given the opportunity, women achieve and do as well as men", she said.

 Simpson sat in the Common Law Division of the Supreme Court of NSW until her elevation to the Court of Appeal in June 2015.
-Simpson retired as a full judge on 29 March 2018, however continues to work as an Acting Justice of Appeal in the NSW Court of Appeal.
+Simpson retired as a full judge on 29 March 2018, however she continued to work as an Acting Justice in the NSW Court of Appeal until 2024.

-In the 2019 Queen's Birthday Honours Simpson was appointed Officer of the Order of Australia for her "distinguished service to the law, and to the judiciary, particularly in the areas of criminal, defamation, administrative and industrial law".
+In the 2019 Queen's Birthday Honours, Simpson was appointed Officer of the Order of Australia for her "distinguished service to the law, and to the judiciary, particularly in the areas of criminal, defamation, administrative, and industrial law".

 Notable decisions

 Justice Simpson has presided over a number of high-profile cases.
-She was the judge responsible for sentencing Neddy Smith, a notorious gangland murderer, to life imprisonment in 1989.

 In 2005, she presided over the much publicised case Network Ten v Jessica Rowe.
 Ten claimed that the 5pm Ten News reader had breached her "open-ended" contract by failing to give six months' notice in writing.
 Simpson dismissed the action and ordered Ten to pay Rowe's court costs, finding that the contract was for a closed period of two years and expired at the conclusion of the case.

-She set a precedent in 2007 when she awarded around 1 million to a teenager who was bullied at primary school.
-She concluded that the school had "grossly failed" in its duty of care to Benjamin Cox, who now suffers from a severe psychiatric condition.
+In 2007, she awarded around $1 million in damages for negligence to a teenager who was bullied at primary school.
+She concluded that the school had "grossly failed" to meet its duty of care to Benjamin Cox, causing him to develop a severe psychiatric condition.